Fansana/floofstation1/Resources/ServerInfo/SpaceLaw/SpaceLaw.md

 ### Sedition
 To act to overthrow a lawfully established Chain of Command or governing body without lawful or legitimate cause.
 Code.-315-Charge: Capital, Capital crimes necessitate a mandatory trial.

-### Rape
-To force sexual relations on an unwilling sophont
-Code 317-Charge: Capital, Capital crimes necessitate a mandatory trial.

 ### Grand Endangerment
 To egregiously and recklessly abandon obligations involving the continued wellbeing and/or protection of life and property, through malpractice, action, or inaction, resulting in significant harm, injury, or death to multiple sophonts.